Best practices for managing attribution model changes

 After changing your attribution model, you may notice changes to the reporting in your "Campaigns" tab.

 • Fractional credit: Credit for a given conversion is distributed between contributing ad interactions, according to your selected attribution model.
-As a result, you'll see decimals in your "Conversions" and "All conv." columns for the first time when you switch to a non-last-click model.
+As a result, you'll find decimals in your "Conversions" and "All conv." columns for the first time when you switch to a non-last-click model.

 • Time lag: Google Ads reports conversions according to the date of the ad interaction.
 Since a non-last click attribution model shares conversion credit between multiple interactions, each of which happened at a different point in time, the time lag associated with your "Campaigns" reporting may increase.
-As a result, you may see a temporary, slight dip in conversions for very recent days after changing your attribution model.
+As a result, you may notice a temporary, slight dip in conversions for very recent days after changing your attribution model.
+To understand how this time lag impacts your business reporting, look at "Avg. days to conversion" in the "Path metrics" attribution report.
+We recommend that you wait to evaluate performance until the average number of days to conversion have passed.

 Update your bids and targets